 It’s a tough choice, but we would choose Lisbon to either live and travel around.

-Maybe because Bruna grew up in a big city, and Frank loves bigger cities, but for us, Lisbon has more to offer together with an incredible friendly atmosphere.
+Maybe because Bruna grew up in a big city, and Frank loves bigger cities, but for us, Lisbon has more to offer together with an incredibly friendly atmosphere.

 Porto is certainly a place that’s worth visiting too, but if we really have to choose, this is our answer.